mt-mods/awesome-minetest/readme.md

 > List of awesome things related to Minetest

-[Minetest](https://minetest.net/) is an open source infinite-world block sandbox game engine with support for survival and crafting
+[Minetest](https://minetest.net/) is an open source infinite-block sandbox game engine with support for survival and crafting

 ## TOC